RetroDECK/ES-DE/THEMES-DEV.md

 </view>
 ```

 An *element* is a particular visual element, such as an image or a piece of text.
-You can either modify an element that already exists for a particular view, as was done for the "description" example:
+You can modify an element that already exists for a particular view, as was done for the "description" example:

 ```xml
 <elementTypeHere name="ExistingElementNameHere">